Magdalen College, Oxford

 The College offers rooms on its main site but also rooms in our Waynflete Building across Magdalen Bridge, with stunning views of the College.
 In this building the modest rates do not include breakfast.
 Whichever Magdalen accommodation you choose, you will have free access to the College main grounds.

 Whichever Magdalen accommodation you choose to book, you can be sure of a warm welcome at the Porters' Lodge, from one of our student staff or the porters themselves.
 One of them will show you to you room and answer any queries you may have.
-We regret that we are unable to provide parking at the College.
+We regret that we have no passenger lifts in the accommodation buildings, and are unable to provide parking at the College.

 History to the present day

 Magdalen College was founded in 1458 by William Waynflete, Bishop of Winchester, and Lord Chancellor, on the site of the Hospital of St. John, just outside Oxford’s East Gate.

 Several additions were made after Waynflete’s death in 1486: in 1492, the foundation stone was laid for a grand new bell tower, 144 feet high.
 The High Street range, and the gargoyles in the Cloister followed.
 In the early 1730s, Edward Holdsworth designed a grand new quadrangle but only the north range, the New Building was never completed.

 English Breakfast is served in the medieval Hall.
 Choose from a full selection of cooked items as well as cereals, fresh fruit and continental pastries on display in our Buttery - then take your tray into the panelled Hall to enjoy your breakfast with other guests, students and visitors with the portraits of famous alumni looking down.
 Please note, our Waynflete Building accommodation is sold on a 'room only' basis which does not include breakfast, for these rooms details of where breakfast may be obtained within 2-3 minutes' walk will be provided on a sheet on check-in.